My life leading up to my career in structured water

 My fascination with water remained dormant for many years until a friend shared with me how her mother was healed of cancer by a raw food diet.
 Her comment sparked within me, a fire of curiosity which has continually grown in intensity over the years, leading me into a world previously unknown to me and to most everyone else on earth!

 What is this world I have found?
-It is the mysterious world of invisible energies in their natural state, ignored by academia and science and the water industry at large.
+It is the mysterious world of invisible energies in their natural state, ignored or misunderstood by academia and science and the water industry at large.

 There is a down side though to what I have learned and it is disheartening to say the least, for I now know that unless we change the way we treat our water, life on earth cannot continue.